cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 }
 ```

-The `chanCloseTimeout` function can be called by either the handshake-originating
+The `chanCloseTimeout` function is called by either the handshake-originating
 or handshake-accepting module to prove a timeout and reset state.

 ```typescript